The only way to make sense out of change is to plunge into it, move with it, and join the dance.

 - Some Fifty-Plus Nomads take up the lifestyle to save money, However, the majority have an average, or slightly above average, income compared to most other people in their home country.
 (Future classes will show you how you can travel the world or live abroad for less money than staying at home).

-- They are more adventurous than most of their countrymen or women.
+- They are more adventurous than most of their compatriots.

 Why Do Fifty-Plus Nomads Choose the Lifestyle?